A (Nearly) Complete Guide to Video Advertising

 Not only did this scam advertisers out of tons of money, it decimated an entire content industry, as pointed out by Adam Conover.

-When you look up stats on online video, as I did when writing this article, keep in mind that much of the statistics parroted about Facebook video consumption come from this time where Facebook misrepresented the numbers to advertisers and publishers alike.
+When you look up stats on video consumption, as I did when writing this article, keep in mind that much of the statistics parroted about Facebook video consumption come from this time where Facebook lied to advertisers and publishers alike.
 These stats may not be the most trustworthy.

 This sort of shady practice is all too common in this complicated industry ruled by a duopoly.
 Outside of the duopoly, expect more shady stuff as the new frontiers of CTV expand.
 For instance, last year, Roku found themselves in some hot water with some allegations of suspicious traffic.